This competition is open to amateur musicians up to the age of 17.

 There are four stages to the competition, each designed to support and encourage the development of musical skills.
-The first stage is a competition at local level where the Rotary Club will organise a competition.
-Winners then take part in a District competition which is followed by a Regional final and, in due course, a National final.
+The first stage is a competition at local level where a Rotary Club will organise a competition.
+Winners then take part in a district competition (Scotland North) which is followed by a cluster final (Scotland) and, in due course, a national final (UK).

 The competition aims to offer young people:

-The competition is open to all schools and college communities, including those that are home educated and any other young peoples’ community organisations, for example, community RotaKids, community Interact, Scout Groups, Girl Guides.
+The competition is open to all schools and college communities, including those that are home educated and any other young peoples’ community organisations, for example, community RotaKids, community Interact, Scout Groups, Girl Guides, etc.

 There are two categories in the competition: